BattMoTeam/BattMo/Documentation/publishedExamples/runGasSupplyPreamble.rst

 We have implemented boundary equations of three types, which can be used for both inlet and outlet:

-* total mass rate and composition (mass fractions)
+* **total mass rate and composition**
-* pressure and composition (mass fractions)
+* **pressure and composition**
-* pressure and zero mass fraction derivative condition
+* **pressure and zero mass fraction derivative condition**

 The boundary conditions are applied on a subset of external faces in the grid (see drawing below).
 The two first types of boundary conditions are standard.

-When we impose the rate and composition, the given rate corresponds to the sum of all the input mass rates of every face which belongs to the boundary condition (It means that each boundary face individually can see different mass rates).
+When we impose the **rate and composition**, the given rate corresponds to the sum of all the input mass rates of every face which belongs to the boundary condition (It means that each boundary face individually can see different mass rates).
+A given composition corresponds to given mass fractions.
 This condition is use for the inlet in the example below, see json input :battmofile:`here <ProtonicMembrane/jsonfiles/gas-supply.json#16>`.

-The pressure and composition boundary condition corresponds to a standard Dirichlet condition.
+The **pressure and composition** boundary condition corresponds to a standard Dirichlet condition.
 We would typically use such condition at the outlet.
-Even for a convection dominated flow, the composition at the boundary is given.
-This could be seen as an artifact because, in an experimental setup, we do not control the composition directly at the outlet, and we do not want to model and simulate the flow outside the gas layer region.
+Even for a convection dominated flow, the composition at the boundary is then given.
+This could then result in an artifact in the outlet region because, in an experimental setup, we do not control the composition directly at the outlet, and we do not want to model and simulate the flow outside the gas layer region.
 Therefore, we introduced the third boundary condition.

 When we use a *zero mass fraction derivative* boundary condition, we impose that the *derivative* of the mass fraction in the normal direction at the boundary is zero, :math:`\frac{\partial x_i}{\partial n} = 0`.
 In this way, we model a situation where the outlet is connected to a long pipe which is itself connected to the ambient room, where we have a given composition.
-The pipe is long enough to contain the diffusion effects which
+In the pipe, the flow is dominated by convection and we cannot observe the separation effect of diffusion (due to the difference in the value of the diffusion coefficient for each specie) at the beginning of the pipe .
+Hence, the vanishing condition of the derivative of the mass fractions.
+This condition is implemented in the example below, see :battmofile:`here <ProtonicMembrane/jsonfiles/gas-supply.json#19>`.